Non-qualified annuities: What they are & how they work

 An annuity is a contract between you and an insurance company that guarantees a stream of income, often for life, in return for a lump-sum payment or a series of payments over time.

-And because non-qualified annuities don’t have contribution limits, they can help you complement your investment portfolio and prepare for retirement.
+And because non-qualified annuities don’t have contribution limits according to the IRS, they can help you complement your investment portfolio and prepare for retirement.

 People who can benefit the most from non-qualified annuities are high earners who’re already maxing out contributions to any qualified plans available to them.